BjornL1/to_the_list_gd2/README.md

 - Created by: The owner of the list.
 - Clone Count: Displays how many times the list has been cloned by other users.
 - Number of Items: Number of items added to the list.
-- Status of Items: Whether an item has been marked as done or not.

 For lists owned by the logged-in user, the following additional information will be displayed: